This article has been updated and republished with new content.

 In one study of college students who were given a text to read, practicing retrieval one time doubled their long-term retention when compared to the group that simply read the text once with no recall.
 The group that practiced repeated retrieval increased retention to 80% (Karpicke, 2012; McDaniel, Howard, & Einstein, 2009).

-Retrieval-based Learning in the Workplace
+Retrieval Practice in the Workplace

 In the world of adult learning, there are many jobs that require remembering vast amounts of information.
 Retrieval-based learning could be an effective strategy.
 For example, consider all the job roles that involve quick decision-making, when there isn’t time to seek external support.
 Also, consider all the roles where there is simply no means of external support so that the person must remember everything.

 Here are some strategies that learning experience designers can use to facilitate retrieval-based learning.